A close look at the differences between traditional university and online learning, helping you decide which is right for you.

-At a traditional university, teaching time can reach up to 40 hours a week.
-Time spent face-to-face with your tutors is engaging and informative, but classes often exceed 100 students, limiting any one-to-one time you receive.
+At a traditional university, teaching time may only reach 10 or so hours in total, but while time spent face-to-face with your tutors is engaging and informative, classes often exceed 100 students, meaning little to no one-to-one time.

 A traditional university offers access to many fantastic facilities, including a library where you can access many reading materials you need for your course.
 However, large class sizes may make it difficult to get hold of your essential reads for more than a week at a time, sometimes making it necessary to purchase your own – and university books can be very expensive…

 With online learning, all materials you could possible need are all stored in your online portal, not only saving you from the inconvenience of carrying physical copies around, but potentially saving you several hundred pounds, too!